 A one-page IC-ready template.
 PE partners score each portco one to five across the six dimensions; the heatmap plots them on a Severity by Readiness matrix with four quadrants: Urgent, Stabilise, Watch, Coast.
 Printable A4, droppable into a board pack.

-We work with PE and VC-backed firms to assess product leadership across the portfolio, identify where a CPO hire actually moves the exit number, and run senior retained searches for CPOs who speak the language of exits.
+We work with PE and VC-backed firms to assess product leadership at the portfolio level, identify where the CPO hire moves the dial on value creation, and run senior retained searches for CPOs who speak the language of exits.